Improper vs finitely additive distributions as limits of countably additive probabilities

-The $q$-vague convergence can be considered as an extension of the narrow convergence in the sense that if $\{\pi_n\}_n$ and $\pi$ are proper distributions and $\{\pi_n\}_n$ converge narrowly to $\pi$ then $\{\pi_n\}_n$ converge q-vaguely to $\pi$.
+The $q$-vague convergence can be considered as an extension of the narrow convergence in the sense that if $\{\pi_n\}_n$ and $\pi$ are proper distributions and $\{\pi_n\}_n$ converges narrowly to $\pi$ then $\{\pi_n\}_n$ converges q-vaguely to $\pi$.
 Note that the converse part holds if and only if $\{\pi_n\}_n$ is tight \citep[see][Proposition 2.8]{bidr2016}.

 ~